AWS Free Usage Tier now Includes Microsoft Windows on EC2

 Along with 750 instance hours of Windows Server 2008 R2 per month, the Free Usage Tier also provides another 750 instance hours to run Linux (also on a t1.micro), Elastic Load Balancer time and bandwidth, Elastic Block Storage, Amazon S3 Storage, and SimpleDB storage, a bunch of Simple Queue Service and Simple Notification Service requests, and some CloudWatch metrics and alarms (see the AWS Free Usage Tier page for details).
 We’ve also boosted the amount of EBS storage space offered in the Free Usage Tier to 30GB, and we’ve doubled the I/O requests in the Free Usage Tier, to 2 million.

 I look forward to hearing more about your experience with this new offering.
 Please feel free to leave a comment!

-PS – If you want to learn more about what’s next in the AWS Cloud, please sign up for our live event.
+PS – If you want to learn more about what’s next in the AWS Cloud, sign up for our live events.